 The initial cost of cloud technology is lower than on-premise technology.
 While subscription costs add up over time, many CFOs are more concerned about minimizing capital expenditures than reducing operating costs, and they can always opt for multi-tenant cloud to minimize these costs anyway.

-In fact, for smaller organizations, cloud ERP is more cost-effective than on-premise ERP, even in the long-term – the fixed infrastructure costs of on-premise ERP can’t be spread over enough volume to justify the cost.
+In fact, for smaller organizations, cloud-based ERP software solutions are more cost-effective than on-premise ERP, even in the long-term – the fixed infrastructure costs of on-premise ERP can’t be spread over enough volume to justify the cost.

 With cloud, the user gets the end-product, without investing in expensive infrastructure.
 You can run a powerful software that would’ve otherwise taken a powerful in-house computer to host.